TYPO3GmbH/infra-bamboo-remote-agent/README.md

     export DISABLE_SYSLOG=0
     export DISABLE_CRON=1

-Then you can proceed with `make build` command.
+Then you can proceed with `docker build` command.

 <a name="conclusion"></a>
 ## Conclusion